IceHe/lib/mac/initialize.md

 #### 1Password

-1. Re-install in Mac App Store
-1. Login the 1Password account
-    or unlock the vaults from the cloud drive.
+Login the 1Password account or unlock the vaults from the cloud. _E.g. iCloud_
-    _E.g. iCloud_

 #### Chrome